-Then we give other examples showing how to apply this $\cA$-$IFT$ theorem and to extend numerous classical results to arbitrary characteristic.
-(Any $\cA$-finite map is $\cA$-finitely determined, various explicit determinacy bounds, and so on.)
+Then come other examples showing how to apply this $\cA$-$IFT$ theorem and how to extend numerous classical results to arbitrary characteristic.
+E.g. any $\cA$-finite map is $\cA$-finitely determined, various explicit determinacy bounds, and so on.